canvasxyz/canvas/docs/index.md

 Canvas is a peer-to-peer database, like a local-first version of Firebase.

-It's a real-time database that you can use from the frontend, with the programmability of a web backend, and the usability and responsiveness of modern web databases.
+It's a real-time database that you can use from the frontend, with the programmability of a traditional backend, and usability of a modern web database.

 </div>